Admission

 Homeschool Student Admission

 As stated in the general admission section, admission to the College of Saint Benedict and Saint John's University is open to all qualified students who demonstrate in their application promise of success in college.
-For homeschool applicants this means both traditional and nontraditional indicators of ability are important and carefully considered in the admission decision.
+For Homeschool applicants this means both traditional and non-traditional indicators of ability are important and carefully considered in the admission decision.
 The traditional indicators include appropriate documentation of college preparatory curriculum and college entrance exams.
-Nontraditional indicators that are considered, but not required for admission, include GED scores, study of a second language, accelerated courses, correspondence coursework, post-secondary enrollment option courses, community service and life experiences such as work, travel, published writing or art shows.
+Non-traditional indicators that are considered, but not required for admission, include GED scores, study of a second language, accelerated courses, correspondence coursework, post-secondary enrollment option courses, community service and life experiences such as work, travel, published writing or art shows.
 It is not unusual for the Admission Committee to ask for other supporting evidence of academic readiness.
-This additional information may include recommendations, senior coursework, or a personal visit with admission personnel.
+This additional information may include recommendations, senior coursework, or a personal interview with admission personnel.

 Non-Immigrant International Student Admission